 You want to know your loved ones are being properly cared for when living in a nursing home.
-However, if you notice signs of neglect, you must act fast.
-Benassi & Benassi, P.C. can help resolve cases of nursing home negligence, and ensure your loved ones are properly cared for.
+However, if you notice signs of caretaker or doctor neglect, you must act fast.
+Benassi & Benassi, P.C. can help resolve cases of nursing home neglect, and ensure your loved ones are properly cared for.

 What is Nursing Home Negligence?

 Nursing home negligence is when the caretakers of a home are not properly caring for their residents, allowing them to suffer.
-There are several types of neglect you may witness, including:
+There are several types of nursing home and hospital neglect you may witness, including:

-- Medical Neglect – When a resident is not receiving proper medical attention, or not being given the proper treatment for conditions they have.
+- Medical Negligence – When a resident is not receiving proper medical attention, or not being given the proper treatment for conditions they have.

 - Neglect of Basic Needs – A resident is not receiving basic needs when they are not provided the proper amount of food, water or safety.

 - Neglect of Personal Hygiene – A caretaker may neglect a resident if not assisting them with cleaning, teeth brushing, laundry, bathing, etc.

 - Social or Emotional Neglect – If a caretaker ignores residents or yells at them, this constitutes as social or emotional nursing home negligence.

 If you suspect your relative’s nursing home is guilty of nursing home negligence, be on the lookout for signs of neglect.
 If true, you may notice:

 - Lack of water provided.